 12. Border Collie Pit

-Pit Bulls aren’t the ultra dangerous dog breeds that the media make them out to be.
+Pit Bulls aren’t the ultra dangerous dog breeds that the media make them out to be (at least when they are properly trained).
 They’re actually friendly dogs, meaning they’re excellent dogs to cross with the Border Collie.

 Though these hybrids are relatively new with little information, they’re growing in popularity.
-The reason?
-Because people are just discovering that the Border Collie Pits are loving family dogs.
+But what is the reason?
+Because people are just discovering that the Border Collie Pits are loving family dogs that get along great with people.

 They’re versatile dogs that can be used for herding, guarding or just companionship.
 The personality and temperaments can vary, but they’re generally loyal, energetic, alert and intelligent mixes.